Skip to content

 where a(t)R3 denotes the agent's acceleration.

-The nonlinear state evolution equation is given by:
+For a missile, the nonlinear state evolution equation is given by:

 ddtx(t)=[v(t)a(t)g(FD(v(t))m+a(t)(L/D))v(t)v(t)],

-where g=[00g] represents the acceleration due to gravity, FD(v(t))m represents the deceleration along the agent's velocity vector due to air drag, and a(t)(L/D) represents the deleceration along the agent's velocity vector due to lift-induced drag.
+where g=[00g] represents the acceleration due to gravity, FD(v(t))m represents the deceleration along the agent's velocity vector due to air drag, and a(t)(L/D) represents the deceleration along the agent's velocity vector due to lift-induced drag.
 Any acceleration normal to the agent's velocity vector, including the components of the acceleration vector a(t) and gravity vector g that are normal to the velocity vector, will induce some lift-induced drag.

 a(t)=(a(t)+g)projv(t)(a(t)+g)